a-sumo/hyperstep/README.md

  The direction of these effects has been determined arbitrarily, although I believe there is a *algebra of processes* that can be derived from real-world observations.
  I have done my best to derive the magnitude of the actions' effects through the analysis of audio features.

- The direction and magnitude of the actions' effects can be greatly improved by integrating algorithms that estimate impact forces from sound such as [3].
+ The direction and magnitude of the actions' effects can be greatly improved by integrating algorithms that estimate impact forces from sound such as Diffimpact. [[3](#diffimpact)]

 Here is one of the model's outputs:
 <details>